SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

     feel free to experiment doing the deployment from the command line.

-6. Instead of deploying our docker container using the UI or command line, which is a manual operation, we can do it in a continues manner by using `cloudbuild.yaml` file we learned about in the previous section.
+6. Instead of deploying our docker container using the UI or command line, which is a manual operation, we can do it in a continuous manner by using `cloudbuild.yaml` file we learned about in the previous section.
 We just need to add a new step to the file.
 We provide an example

     ```yaml